 Coleman-Morse Center, 1st Floor Lounge

 We will discuss this question at this spring’s "Food for Thought," a dinner and discussion series open to undergraduates at the University of Notre Dame and Saint Mary's College.
-Over a free catered dinner, participants will listen to Anne Jeffrey, a research fellow in the Center for Philosophy of Religion at Notre Dame, give a brief talk.
-Then, they will discuss the talk with their peers, and follow up with Dr. Jeffrey in a Q&A session.
-The event will take place in the first floor lounge of Coleman-Morse at 6:30pm on Thursday, February 25th.
+Over a free catered dinner, participants will listen to Lorraine Juliano Keller, a research fellow in the Center for Philosophy of Religion at Notre Dame, give a brief talk.
+Then, they will discuss the talk with their peers, and follow up with Dr. Keller in a Q&A session.
+The event will take place in the first floor lounge of the Coleman-Morse Center beginning at 6:30pm on Tuesday, February 21st.

 "Can Atheists Know Anything?" - Blake Roeber (Notre Dame)

 "Felix Culpa!" - Hud Hudson (Western Washington University)

 "Six words you say you believe: Some thoughts on the Nicene Creed" - Jeff Speaks (Notre Dame)

 'Catching Fire: Discipline and Docile Bodies in the Hunger Games' - Christina Van Dyke (Calvin College)

 'Plato, Confucius, Golf, and the Good Human Life' - Stephen Laumakis (University of St. Thomas)